-Figure 14.
-Location 1.3 kitchen extract with the louvred panel removed
+Figure 16.
+Location 1.3 kitchen extract ductwork wrapped with mineral wool

-Figure 15.
+Figure 17.
 Location 1.3 30mm mineral wool encapsulating ductwork

-Location 1.4 was intended to be a survey of a compartment line but both horizontal and vertical cavity barriers were identified.
+Location 1.4 was at the party wall between flats on the 2nd floor and both horizontal and vertical cavity barriers were identified.
 The cavity barriers at floor level sat between the aluminium rails (i.e. they were not continuous) and the vertical cavity barrier sat on the party wall between flats.
 It was found at this location that there are intermediate rails which are not open to fresh air and form a cavity between two windows.
 This will be addressed in Section 8 of this report.

-Figure 16.
+Figure 18.
 Location 1.4 horizontal and vertical cavity barriers identified.